thorlindberg/thesis/dissertation/7-1 experiment-testing.md

 {"fig":"requirementsunits","caption":"Unit tests for a type initialiser or data at the root node."}

-As seen in figure {"ref":"sharedvalues"} ...
+As seen in figure {"ref":"sharedvalues"} the properties of a declared type must either conform to a shared requirement, if one has been declared, or declare its own local requirements.

 @startuml
 @startjson